 - Be enthusiastic

-Source: Brainstorming Session, Ideas for the Role of Advisor (Summarized and categorized by Dr. Darrell Donahue), TBP National Convention, Friday, Oct.
+Source: Brainstorming Session, Ideas for the Role of Advisor (Summarized and categorized by Dr. Darrell Donahue), TBP Annual Convention, Friday, Oct.
 8, 2004, Orlando, FL

 There are strong and weak Advisory Boards in Tau Beta Pi.
 Weak ones are generally those that have too little interest in and concern for the chapter's well-being and progress.
 Occasionally, a weak board takes so much interest in its chapter that it usurps the prerogatives and responsibilities of the student officers.

 Strong boards, on the other hand, have found the knack of keeping informed about the chapter's activities and of maintaining judicious guidance of its major affairs -- without taking over its control.
 This is difficult to accomplish with uniformly smooth and satisfactory results, especially when a new corps of student officers is elected at least annually.
 But, the Advisors are elected by the students, and their choice should be a clear indication of the willingness and ability of the chapter and Advisors to get along well together.

 Frequently, one particular faculty member may take a keen and deeply understanding interest in the group for many years.
 Some Advisors have served their chapters for decades -- and we sincerely appreciate their devotion.
 These alumni have frequently acted, with mutual consent, in the name of the four chapter Advisors because it is known that they are in close touch with the student members.
 Where such Advisors exist, chapter operations and service projects are usually better accomplished than where no faculty member keeps his or her finger on the students' pulse.
 But there are four alumni on an Avisory Board -- and each Advisor should make it his or her duty to keep a watchful eye on some phase of chapter operations.